inveniosoftware/docs-invenio-rdm/docs/reference/custom_fields/widgets.md

 - **additionLabel** `String` _optional_: The label to show when a user is adding a new value.

+#### Warning

+If you are going to use a MultiInput widget in a template - you must set the default (or new entry) value as [] as the widget is expecting a list.

 ## RichInput

 A rich input field for HTML text, with a WYSIWYG editor.